pandaa87/mongospring/README.md

 # mongospring
-Simple Crud usign MongoDb and SpringBoot
+Simple Crud using MongoDb and SpringBoot

 ##Use this link to choose how to create your docker images for mongoDB
 ###https://www.mongodb.com/compatibility/docker